sm634/climate_change_projects/README.md

 ### temperature_vs_emissions.py

 This scripts morged the separate data sets from CO2 emssisions and Global Temperatures measured by NASA (GISTEMP and GCAP).
+The output can be viewed in temp_vs_emissions.png file.